 Probability Calculator in XLSTAT

-The probability calculator allows to calculate, for all distributions proposed by XLSTAT, the probability density function, the cumulative distribution function and the inverse cumulative distribution function.
+The probability calculator allows you to calculate, for all distributions proposed by XLSTAT, the probability density function, the cumulative distribution function and the inverse cumulative distribution function.

 The results displayed correspond to the probability distribution function and to the value computed for the selected function (CDF, PDF or inverse CDF) at a specific point.